Security Focus

 Infrastructure SecurityHyperscaler security, physical security, network firewalls

-User Access ManagementRoles, authorizations, SoD, user provisioning
+User Access ManagementRoles, authorizations, SoD, user provisioning/deprovisioning

 Data Encryption (at rest)HANA native encryption enabled by default

-Data ClassificationCustomer classifies data and implements controls
+Data ClassificationCustomer classifies sensitive data and implements controls

-Incident ResponseSAP notifies; Customer investigates and remediates
+Incident ResponseSAP notifies infrastructure issues; Customer investigates app layer

 Primary Responsibility